image descriprion

 Our paddle on Lanezi Lake takes us past imposing Ishpa Mountain (2530 m).
 We enter a short section of the Cariboo River at the end of Lanezi.
 This 1.2 km stretch of river brings us to Sandy Lake.
 Just before Sandy Lake are mineral deposits which attract animals.
 Sandy Lake is as the name implies.
 Shallow water and sandy beaches make it an ideal spot to take a dip.
 At the end of Sandy Lake we once again enter the Cariboo River for 4 km.
 Our campsite is Unna Lake.
 The vegetation is unique here, as it lies in a rain-shadow area, and as a result, is much drier than surrounding areas.
 After setting up camp, we will paddle to the south end of the lake and then hike 1.5 km to spectacular Cariboo Falls.

-8. Day 8 To Pat Point, Spectable Lake
+8. Day 8 To Pat Point, Spectacle Lake

 You will have become aware of the change from the high mountains and ridges of Isaac and Lanezi to a more undulating topography.
 We have to portage our canoes to Babcock Lake.
 Babcock Lake is an ideal location to observe moose, who enjoy the lush vegetation along its shoreline.
 A short (very) portage (400 m) will bring us to Skoi Lake.
 No sooner do we put in, than we begin another short (very) and final portage (400 m) to Spectacle Lake.
 Our campsite is Pat Point.

-9. Day 9 To Bowron Lake and drive into Quesnel
+9. Day 9 To Bowron Lake and drive into Williams Lake

 This is our last day on the circuit.
-We will leave early in the morning in the hopes of completing our paddle by mid-afternoon.
+We will leave early in the morning in the hopes of completing our paddle by early afternoon.
 Our paddle will take us past Pavich Island, once named Deadman's Island, as it was believed that many Takullis died here from small pox.
 At the end of Swan Lake we will enter the Bowron River for 4 km.
 The Bowron River estuary is a prime bird area.
-There is an immense variety of bird life found here.
-The Bowron River empties into Bowron Lake and the last lake in the circuit.
-Our hope is that we will have sufficient time to visit Barkerville, restored historical center of the Cariboo Gold Rush.
-We will stay in Quesnel or Williams Lake for the evening.
+Our paddling itinerary is completed when we finish at the end of the circuit at the local resort/campground, after we have unpacked and sorted our gear.
+Our hope is that we will have sufficient time left in the day to visit Barkerville, the restored historical center of the Cariboo Gold Rush.
+From there, we will travel to Quesnel or Williams Lake for dinner and a night's sleep before returning to Vacouver.

 inclusions and exclusions at a glance

-• Accommodation in Quesnel or Williams Lake on the return
+• Motel accommodation in Quesnel or Williams Lake on return

 • Canoes and paddling gear (pfd, paddle, gumboots, etc.)